michaelwit28/AgentBasedModelling/README.md

 # AgentBasedModelling
 This repository contains code for agent based models and simulations.

 Data is generated from within the files.
-All information and descriptions of a specific model are provided in the files.
+All information and details about the specific models are explained in the files.

-Project description:
+Project descriptions:

 ABM_organisation_example - agent based model for evaluating the long-term efficiency of a pay rise programme for employee productivity in a competetive environment.